robinrendle/robinrendle.com/_posts/2021-04-08-here-i-am-king.md

 I know this is bonkers but I can't help but wonder if this piece is somewhat inspired by [Newsletters](https://www.robinrendle.com/essays/newsletters) though—the snapping of new chunks of text into view, the beginning of sentences with "...", the pace of it—it all reminds me of...me?

 Perhaps that's an absolutely bonkers thing to say out loud, but it would be super neat if this beautiful thing was inspired by something I made.
-And if not, then it's equally neat that we kind of made something similar whilst also each of them being distinct from one another.
+And if not, then it's equally neat that we kind of made something similar by happenstance.